Oceana PARC Retirement Residence

 Supplied by Schöck North America, the structural thermal break modules are comprised of a longitudinal block of foam insulation traversed by rebar to be cast into the slab on one side and the balcony or parapet on the other, providing load-bearing support equivalent to that of monolithic extensions of floor and roof slabs.
 The rebar crossing the foam insulation is made of stainless steel for superior corrosion resistance compared to carbon steel rebar.

-Schöck finds that its concrete-to-concrete structural thermal breaks reduce heat energy loss at envelope penetrations by up to 90 percent, and up to 14 percent for the building overall depending on the number of balconies, length of balconies/parapets and other variables.
+Independent third party testing shows that Schöck's concrete-to-concrete structural thermal breaks reduce heat energy loss at envelope penetrations by up to 90 percent, and up to 14 percent for the building overall depending on the number of balconies, length of balconies/parapets and other variables.

 "On Cedar Springs and Westerleigh retirement residences, we installed Isokorb thermal breaks in the slabs at the balconies and eyebrows," says Fritz.
 "In these buildings we didn’t have conditions where we had upstand parapets.
 But while working on the Oceana PARC design, Schöck told us about a new thermal break product that specifically deals with thermal bridging at parapet upstands.
 And we have quite a lot of parapets on this project.
 So, we incorporated those thermal breaks as well.”